 Treating Crohn’s Disease

 There is no known cure for Crohn’s disease.
-Medical treatment — such as anti-diarrhea and anti-inflammatory medications, antibiotics, corticosteroids and immune system suppressors — can control your symptoms and limit any complications.
+Medical treatment —anti-inflammatory medications (5ASA products) , antibiotics, corticosteroids, immune system suppressors and biologic therapies — can control your symptoms and limit any complications.
 Sometimes, medications result in a long-term remission of the disease.
 Many Crohn’s disease sufferers can return to normal lives.